ptrkhh/on-prem-training/SETUP-GUIDE.md

 # ML Training Server Setup Guide

+> **Note**: This is a detailed installation and operations manual.
+For an overview of the system, costs, and architecture, see [README.md](README.md).

 Complete guide for setting up a 5-user on-premise ML training server replacing GCP GCE infrastructure.

 ## Table of Contents